odradev/awesome-zero-knowledge/README.md

 * [Developer's Guide to Application-Specific Elliptic Curves](https://solutions.chainsafe.io/blog/application-specific-curves/) - article from February 2023.
 * [A Developer’s Guide to the zkGalaxy](https://blockchain.capital/a-developers-guide-to-the-zkgalaxy/) - article from February 2023.
 * [Writing a Zero Knowledge dApp](https://medium.com/@yujiangtham/writing-a-zero-knowledge-dapp-fd7f936e2d43) - article from March 2023.
+* [Zero knowledge proof circom circuit to determine whether given input is a factor of 9 or not](https://medium.com/@piash.tanjin/zero-knoweldge-proof-circom-circuit-to-determine-either-given-input-is-factor-of-9-7f465c7acc5c) -  tutorial by Piash Tanjin from April 2023.

 ### Conferences and workshops
 * [Luxembourg Zero Knowledge Days](https://zklux.eu/) - conference from June 2019 in Luxembourg, slides and videos available on the page.